McRent NZ

 Frequently Asked Questions

-Can you sleep anywhere in a campervan in Norway?
+Can you sleep anywhere in a motorhome in Norway?

-• You may stay anywhere in the countryside, forests or mountains for a night, but you must keep at least 150 metres away from the nearest inhabited house or cabin.
+• Keep at least 150 metres (about 500 feet) away from the nearest inhabited house or cabin.

 Are one-way rentals available?